 I hope I HELD THE HAND OF A SATANIST inspires and enriches you.
 My writing skills at the time this was created are not the best, and the book is filled with profanity, hatred and nudity...mostly my nudity.
 There is a photo of me portrayed as an Indian woman giving birth to myself.
 It’s horrible!
 I could not get my editor to touch this book with a ten foot extension ladder, so there are probably a lot of editorial mistakes–plus I was drunker than hell.
 Every friend that bought a copy sent it back to me.
 It is terrible.
 Please don't buy a copy, plus it is expensive.

-I'm certain that you will enjoy this extremely personal and revealing chronicle of betrayal, truth, short stories, and my personal religious observations.
-Carrying shame like a corpse without a coffin down a darkened alley of regret and blasphemy, we are the dead that stare at the living with both eyebrows raised.
+I'm certain that you will enjoy this extremely personal and revealing chronicle of betrayal, truth, short stories, and my personal religious convictions, frustrations, and observations.
+Carrying shame like a corpse without a coffin down a darkened alley of regret, toxic shame, and blasphemy, I have come to learn that we, who are like me, are as the dead that stare at the living with both eyebrows raised.
 We are the damned, but we're open to suggestions.